40 Years of Progress

 NPH has a track record of success securing meaningful and impactful policy and investments for affordable housing production and preservation, through our legislative, regional, and electoral policy programs.
-In the past 4 years, NPH helped secure over $11 billion of new investments to build and preserve affordable homes.
+Since 2016, NPH helped secure over $11 billion of new investments to build and preserve affordable homes.
 Our work included passing a permanent source of funding for affordable housing at the state level, as well as winning more than a dozen state and regional revenue measures.
 NPH has also spearheaded just and equitable state and regional land use and housing legislation such as strengthening inclusionary zoning, dedicating BART lands for affordable housing, prioritizing public land for public good, and creating a new Bay Area regional housing entity.

 NPH has grown our membership, partners, and coalitions to ensure that our strategies are informed by stakeholders and the big picture.
 In recent years, we’ve invested in new trainings and initiatives to help our industry and movement grow, including new programs to support resident services staff in their professional development as well as messaging and narrative shift trainings and resources.
 And we are cultivating the next generation of affordable housing leaders, including growing NPH’s Emerging Leaders Peer Network founded in 2014, and launching our Bay Area Housing Internship Program in 2018.